Optimal Transport and Skorokhod Embedding: Embeddings in abundance

-\begin{remark} We observe that, in the case of Theorem~\ref{thm:range}, the characterization provided would not appear to be sufficient to identify the functions $\gamma_+, \gamma_-$ given the measure $\mu$.
+\begin{remark} We observe that, in the case of Theorem~\ref{thm:range}, the characterization provided would not appear to be sufficient to identify the functions $\alpha_+, \alpha_-$ given the measure $\mu$.
 This is in contrast to the constructions of Az\'ema-Yor, Perkins and Jacka, where knowledge of the form of the embedding is sufficient to identify the corresponding stopping rule.
-Consider the Az\'ema-Yor embedding: from Theorem~\ref{thm:AY} it is clear that if we stop with maximum above $s$, then we must hit $s$ before stopping, and there exists $y = \psi(s)$ such that we stop at or above $y$ if our maximum is above $s$.
-Moreover, we only stop above $y$ if our maximum is at least $s$.
-We conclude that, conditional on hitting $s$ before stopping, we must embed $\mu$ restricted to $[y,\infty)$ (with some more care needed if there are atoms of $\mu$).
-However there is a unique $y$ such that this distribution has mean $s$, and this $y$ must then be $\psi(s)$.

 On a more abstract level, uniqueness of barrier type embeddings in a two dimensional phase space can be seen as a consequence of Loynes' argument \cite{Lo70}.
-More precisely, let $A_t$ be some continuous process and suppose that $\tau_1$ and $ \tau_2$ denote the times when $(A_t, B_t)$ hits a closed barrier-type set $R_1$ resp.\ $R_2$.
+More precisely, let $A_t$ be some continuous process and suppose that $\tau_1$ and $ \tau_2$ denote the times when $(A_t, B_t)$ hits a closed barrier type set $R_1$ resp.\ $R_2$.
 If $\E[ \tau_1], \E [\tau_2] < \infty$ and both stopping times embed the same measure, the argument presented in Remark \ref{rem:Loynes} shows that $\tau_1=\tau_2$. \end{remark}

+\begin{remark} In Cox and \OB{} \cite{CoOb11b}, embeddings are constructed which maximize certain double-exit probabilities: for example, to maximize the probability that both $\ol{B}_\tau \ge \ol{b}$ and $\ul{B}_\tau \le \ul{b}$, for given levels $\ol{b}$ and $\ul{b}$.
+In this case, the embedding is no longer naturally viewed as a barrier type construction; instead, it is natural to characterize the embedding in terms of where the paths with different crossing behaviour for the barriers finish (for example, the paths which only hit the upper level may end up above a certain value, or between two other values).
+However, it is possible, again using a suitable secondary maximization problem, to show that there exists an optimizer demonstrating the behaviour characterizing the Cox-\OB{} embeddings.
+(Specifically, if we write $H_{b}((f,s)) = \inf\{t\le s: f(t) = b\}$, $\ul{H} = H_{\ul{b}} \wedge H_{\ol{b}}$ and $\ol{H} = H_{\ul{b}}\vee H_{\ol{b}}$ then the secondary maximization problem \comment{DC(47) changed as suggested.}